As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 Scientific journals will accept research that is other so that the theoretical knowledge on that specific subject can be expanded.

-These kinds of research often include comparisons, contrasting, and explanation of the other research articles.
+These kinds of research often include comparisons, contrasts, and explanations of the other research articles.

 2. Recording practical experiments for other scientists to replicate.